Interactive video listings of yellow and white diamonds from James Allen.

 Over the years, I have bought numerous diamond rings for both my wife and for my own collection purposes.

 If you are interested, you can read about the entire buying process and review of the cushion cut yellow diamond ring I bought.
-For white, colorless diamond rings, I’ve also documented the different purchases I made recently in these links here and here.
+For white, colorless diamond rings, I’ve also documented the different purchases I had made recently in these links here and here.

 The choice between a white or yellow diamond engagement ring is entirely subjective.
 However, I would say that white diamonds are more traditional and popular choices for engagement rings.
 Yellow diamond rings are more trendy and allow people with bold fashion sense to stand out from the crowd.